mantoni/min-webdriver/README.md

       `internet explorer`
     - `version` the browser version to launch.
 Use `*` for any.
     - `url` an optional URL to launch for this browser

+SauceLabs specific options that only apply if `sauceLabs` is set to `true`:

+- `sauceJobName` sets a custom name for the SauceLabs job.
+- `BUILD_VAR` sets the environment variable name that contains a build number to set, e.g. `TRAVIS_BUILD_NUMBER`.

 ## Known issues and solutions